West Virginia

 | Financial institution violations | Determined by regulator | Primary functional regulator |

-The statute treats failure to comply with notice requirements as an unfair or deceptive act or practice, enforceable under West Virginia''s broader consumer protection framework.
+The statute treats failure to comply with notice requirements as an unfair or deceptive act or practice, enforceable under West Virginia's broader consumer protection framework.
 The West Virginia Attorney General holds primary enforcement authority.
-Courts may impose monetary penalties only when defendants show a pattern of repeated and willful violations, with a maximum penalty of $150,000 per breach of security or related breaches discovered during a single investigation.
+Courts may impose monetary penalties only when defendants show a pattern of repeated and willful violations, with a maximum penalty of $150,000 per breach or related breaches discovered during a single investigation.

 Identity Theft Protections (W. Va.
 Code 61-3-54)